ckormanyos/real-time-cpp-toolchains/README.md

   - Step 1.
 Extract one or more of the GNU/GCC toolchains in [ref_app/tools/Util/MinGW/msys/1.0/local](./ref_app/tools/Util/MinGW/msys/1.0/local) directory.
 The executable files are self-extracting archives that extract in-place where they are intended to be, such as via double-click.
   - Step 2.
 Following toolchain extraction(s), move or copy the [ref_app/tools](./ref_app/tools) directory to the corresponding location in the [real-time-cpp](https://github.com/ckormanyos/real-time-cpp) repository clone.
   - Open the `ref_app.sln` VisualStudio(R) solution as shown [here](./images/real-time-cpp-target-avr-build.jpg), select the solution configuration `target avr` and rebuild it.
 The results are placed in the temporary `ref_app/bin` directory.

+# Building a GCC cross toolchain on msys2/mingw64

+## Notes

+Full notes and instructionis on building various GCC cross toolchains on msys2/Mingw64 are provided in the [notes](./notes) directory.

+## Sources and Patches

+TBD: Provide links to sources patch files for libiconv, gmp, mpfr, mpc, isl, cloog, binutils, libiconv, avr-libc3, etc.

+TBD: Create patch files for binutils, libiconv, avr-libc3, etc.